Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 7. Focus Writer

-FocusWriter is another one of the minimalist distraction-free text editors.
+FocusWriter is another minimalist, distraction-free text editor.

 It uses a full-screen hide-away interface, but you can access the menus by moving your mouse to the edges of the screen.